marcellodesales/mcp-registry-and-gateway-ui/README.md

 1. Add OAUTH 2.1 support to Gateway and Registry.
 1. Use GitHub API to retrieve information (license, programming language etc.) about MCP servers.
 1. Add option to deploy MCP servers.

+## License

+- Free for non-commercial use under AGPL-3.0
+- Commercial use requires a paid license